Skip to Main Content

 How We Protect Information

-Data security and compliance are our highest priorities at APRS.
-We value consumers’ privacy and are committed to upholding the trust our clients place in us with their personal data.
+Data security and compliance are our highest priorities.
+We value your privacy and are committed to upholding your trust and the trust our clients place in us with personal data.
 APRS has implemented physical, electronic, and procedural security safeguards to protect against the unauthorized release of or access to personal information.
-We are PCI/DDS compliant, SOCII certified and utilize ISO 27002 information security framework.
-APRS also takes efforts to ensure that any party to which it shares personal information is under a contractual obligation to use the personal information solely for the purposes for which the information was disclosed by APRS.
-APRS exercises no control over such parties and it is not responsible for their conduct, actions, omissions, or information handling or dissemination practices.
+We maintain SOC2 Type 2 certification, are a PCI DSS compliant service provider, and utilize a combination of NIST, CIS, and ISO 27002 information security frameworks as best practice foundations.
+We also take efforts to ensure that any party to which we share personal information is under a contractual obligation to use the personal information solely for the purposes for which the information was disclosed.
+We exercise no control over such parties and we are not responsible for their conduct, actions, omissions, or information handling or dissemination practices.
 We employ strict internal and external system safeguards designed to protect confidentiality and security of personal information.
-The confidentiality of any communication or material transmitted to or from APRS via the website or via e-mail cannot be, and is not, guaranteed.
+The confidentiality of any communication or material transmitted to or from APRS via the website, e-mail or text cannot be, and is not, guaranteed.
 You acknowledge that the technical processing and transmission of the website’s content may be transferred unencrypted and involve: (a) transmissions over various networks; and (b) changes to confirm and adapt to technical requirements of connecting networks or devices.
-We will collect the IP Address of all visitors to the APRS website for internal security and other proprietary purposes.
-We do not release this data outside of our corporate team nor utilize the data other than for internal purposes.
-If any questions arise about security, please contact APRS using the information provided below.
+We will collect the IP Address of all visitors to our website for internal security and other proprietary purposes.
+However, we do not release this data outside of our corporate team nor utilize the data other than for internal purposes.
+If any questions arise about security, please contact us using the information provided below.

 APRS is committed to protecting children’s privacy online.
-APRS does not direct any website or online services to children under eighteen years of age and does not knowingly collect personal information, either from a website, service, or otherwise, from children under the age of eighteen.
+We do not direct any website or online services to children under eighteen years of age and do not knowingly collect personal information, either from a website, service, or otherwise, from children under the age of eighteen.

 Your Choices